Research students from around the globe

 Lagos?
 Leipzig?
 Lanzhou?
 Leeds?
-Wherever you are, you can be part of the University of Leeds Global Community!
-This is the place to network, share ideas and plans, find out what's happening in our vibrant multicultural University and and city and meet new friends before you arrive in Leeds.
-Join the University of Leeds Global Community on Facebook.
+Wherever you are, you can be part of the University of Leeds Global Community.
+This is the place to network, share ideas and meet new friends before you arrive in Leeds.

-If you are thinking about coming to Leeds download our International Guide (Pdf) to find out more.
-Read about life at Leeds and the reasons why over 4,000 international students are studying here this year.
+If you are thinking about coming to Leeds visit the University's International Pages and have a look at Your Arrival guide to find out more.
+Read about life at Leeds and the reasons why thousands of international students choose to study at Leeds each year.

 International Entry Requirements

 All applicants should normally have, or expect to achieve a First Class or Upper Second Class undergraduate degree (or equivalent).
-Applicants with equivalent relevant professional experience are encouraged to contact the Graduate School Office prior to applying.
+Applicants with equivalent relevant professional experience are encouraged to contact the Student Education Office prior to applying.

 For advice on whether your qualifications are suitable for entry to our degree programmes, please contact Masters admissions enquiries.

 If English is not your first language, you must have evidence of an English qualification or other proficiency in English, equivalent to GCSE grade C or above to gain entry to the University of Leeds.
 The two most commonly used qualifications are IELTS and TOEFL.